kmehltretter82/frama-c-linux/src/plugins/wp/tests/README.md

 # Test Configurations

-There are two tests configurations:
+There are two test configurations:
 - the default one requires _no_ prover execution;
 - the `qualif` configuration uses the `wp-cache` global cache, `Alt-Ergo` and `Coq`.